stan-dev/cmdstanpy/docsrc/installation.rst

     conda activate stan

-The conda package manager will install CmdStan and the C++ toolchain.
 By default, the latest release of CmdStan is installed.
 If you require a specific release of CmdStan, CmdStan versions 2.26.1 and *newer* can be installed by specifying ``cmdstan==VERSION`` in the install command.
-Versions before 2.26.1 can be downloaded from the CmdStan `releases <https://github.com/stan-dev/cmdstan/releases>`_ page.
+Versions before 2.26.1 are not available from conda but can be downloaded from the CmdStan
+`releases <https://github.com/stan-dev/cmdstan/releases>`_ page.

 A Conda environment is a directory that contains a specific collection of Conda packages.